 Our programs use techniques of visual literacy, service-learning, digital storytelling and entrepreneurship to give students agency over their work as sustainable peace-builders.
 The relationship between “learner” and “teacher” is inverted, revealing the many ways that a spirit of humble inquiry can yield skills mastery across cultures.
 Connecting with genuine people – survivors, artists, policy makers, activists, journalists and educators – teaches students to put a human face on the headlines.
 Radical empathy compels travelers to absorb the central lessons from each place, returning as ethically engaged citizens of a global community.

 What do you want your program to emphasize?

 Digital Storytelling of women’s and girls’ issues in immigration regions?
 Peace and justice in post-genocidal communities?
 Teaching Social Entrepreneurship skills for youth in marginalized neighborhoods?
 Our itineraries connect your group travel program, curriculum, and daily activities to NGO’s (Non-Governmental Organizations) working to solve social problems in your destination.
 Combine your interests among the options below and Contact Us.
 We work with you to make peace a reality.

-Our unique student teacher travel program themes include:
+Our unique student and teacher travel program themes include:

 Using the method of Lean Launch Pad, empathy mapping and design-thinking, students innovate sustainable solutions in partnership with local NGO’s (Non-Governmental Organizations) working for social and environmental good.
 Our creative approach to experiential learning teaches ethical business skills, builds awareness of global issues and fosters mutual benefit.